web-projects/FILE_SORT/README.md

 # README #

-This an applicationto test Priority Queues.
+This an application to sort files.

 ### What is this repository for? ###

-* PRIORITY QUEUES
+* FILE SORT
 * 1.00.0.(100)
-* git remote add origin https://github.com/web-projects/PRIORITY_QUEUES.git
+* git remote add origin https://github.com/web-projects/FILE_SORT.git

 ### How do I get set up? ###